sstalle/php7cc/README.md

 You also need [composer](https://getcomposer.org/) to install php7cc.

 #### Installation
-The only way to install php7cc as of now is using composer.
+The only way to install php7cc as of now is using composer:
 ```
 composer create-project sstalle/php7cc php7cc --stability=dev
 ```